7 Common Skill Gaps Examples to Look Out For

 • Hiring interns right out of university or even high school: There are many benefits of internships.
 The company gets the proverbial Tabula Rasa at below market rates, and employees can trial a career and be trained up in essential skills without the need to commit for the long term, and all without needing prior experience.

-• Alignment with universities and schools: Enterprises including IBM and Microsoft are moving a step back in the process and getting involved with educational institutions to encourage students to learn relevant skills before they join the workforce.
+• Partnering with universities and schools: Enterprises including IBM and Microsoft are moving a step back in the process and getting involved with educational institutions to encourage students to learn relevant skills before they join the workforce.

 #2 High-demand skills